 Don’t go at it alone.
 Although it’s possible to perform AWS sizing manually, the best service optimization results come from combining best practices with advanced right sizing tools.

-These are software solutions that have been developed to not only optimize your cloud resource usage, but also help you minimize the corresponding service costs.
+These are software solutions developed to optimize cloud resource usage and minimize corresponding service costs.

 The good thing is, you don’t even have to search far and wide.
 Amazon itself offers, among other features, these three solid tools that you’ll find to be very helpful in your AWS sizing:

-• AWS Cost Explorer: The AWS Cost Explorer tries to keep you informed of your Amazon Cloud service costs, usage patterns, plus potential anomalies that could be compromising your cloud costs.
-You can use it to monitor usage trends in real-time, analyze the variables accordingly, as well as provide detailed reports on the cost drivers, usage of EC2 instances, Savings Plans, etc.
+- AWS Cost Explorer: AWS Cost Explorer informs you about Amazon Cloud service costs, usage patterns, and potential anomalies.
+This information helps prevent unexpected cloud cost increases.
+You can monitor usage trends, analyze variables, and provide reports on cost drivers, EC2 instances, and Savings Plans.

-• Amazon CloudWatch: Amazon CloudWatch is an application and infrastructure monitoring tool that grants you a 360-degree overview of your cloud performance, resource usage, and application health.
+- Amazon CloudWatch: Amazon CloudWatch offers a complete view of cloud performance.
+It shows resource usage and application health.
 Some of the metrics users track here pertain to network throughput, CPU utilization, and traffic.
-Plus, you can view in-depth usage reports on your Amazon EC2 instances, which are great for monitoring performance, and resource utilization.
+You can see detailed reports on your Amazon EC2 instances.
+These reports help monitor performance and resource usage.

-You don’t have to restrict yourself to Amazon’s native tools, though.
+You don’t have to restrict yourself to Amazon’s native tools.
 Thanks to its API integrations, AWS now supports a range of similar third-party solutions.
-They specialize in not only usage tracking, but also cost management, resource monitoring, and infrastructure optimization.
+These solutions specialize in usage tracking, cost management, resource monitoring, and infrastructure optimization.

 11. Maintain the analytics framework after AWS sizing